Workingmen's Party of California: Organizational history

 As a result of heavy unemployment from the Long Depression, Sand Lot rallies erupted in San Francisco that led to the Party's formation in 1877.
 In 1878, the party won 51 out of 152 delegates to California's Second Constitutional Convention (the most of any organized party), rewriting the state constitution to deny Chinese Americans voting rights in California.
-The most important part of the constitution included the formation of a California Railroad Commission that would oversee the activities of the Central Pacific Railroad that were run by Crocker, Huntington, Hopkins and Stanford.
+The most important part of the constitution included the formation of a California Railroad Commission that would oversee the activities of the Central Pacific Railroad run by Crocker, Huntington, Hopkins and Stanford.
 In 1879, the party won 10 seats in the State Senate and 16 in the State Assembly.
 (Note: Some sources give the number as 11 seats in the State Senate and 17 in the State Assembly.
 See the lists of members and endorsees for a detailed account.)

 The party's goal was to "rid the country of Chinese cheap labor," taking aim against Chinese emigrants and the railroad companies that employed them.
 Kearney's attacks against the Chinese were of a particularly virulent and openly racist nature, and found considerable support among working-class Californians of the time.
 Ironically, the party's strongest supporters were immigrants themselves; a majority of party members were Irish-born, with dedicated German, French, Swiss-Italian, Scandinavian and Spanish clubs.
 The party even attempted to organize the city's black community.

 Following the 1879 elections, the party began to decline in power and influence as its elected officials, stonewalled by their opponents and mostly inexperienced themselves, were unable to fulfill their bold campaign promises.
 In 1880, the party was torn apart by one faction seeking to affiliate with the Democratic Party and another seeking to affiliate with the Greenback-Labor Party.
 By October 1881, the Workingmen's Party had effectively ceased to exist.
 The next year, Congress passed the Chinese Exclusion Act.